Metal: Alloys

-An alloy is a substance having metallic properties and which is composed of two or more elements at least one of which is a metal.
+In the context of metals, an alloy is a substance having metallic properties which is composed of two or more elements.
+Often at least one of these is a metallic element; the term "alloy" is sometimes used more generally as in silicon–germanium alloys.
 An alloy may have a variable or fixed composition.
-For example, gold and silver form an alloy in which the proportions of gold or silver can be freely adjusted; titanium and silicon form an alloy Ti2Si in which the ratio of the two components is fixed (also known as an intermetallic compound).
+For example, gold and silver form an alloy in which the proportions of gold or silver can be varied; titanium and silicon form an alloy TiSi2 in which the ratio of the two components is fixed (also known as an intermetallic compound).

 Most pure metals are either too soft, brittle, or chemically reactive for practical use.
-Combining different ratios of metals as alloys modifies the properties of pure metals to produce desirable characteristics.
-The aim of making alloys is generally to make them less brittle, harder, resistant to corrosion, or have a more desirable color and luster.
+Combining different ratios of metals and other elements in alloys modifies the properties to produce desirable characteristics, for instance more ductile, harder, resistant to corrosion, or have a more desirable color and luster.
 Of all the metallic alloys in use today, the alloys of iron (steel, stainless steel, cast iron, tool steel, alloy steel) make up the largest proportion both by quantity and commercial value.
 Iron alloyed with various proportions of carbon gives low-, mid-, and high-carbon steels, with increasing carbon levels reducing ductility and toughness.
-The addition of silicon will produce cast irons, while the addition of chromium, nickel, and molybdenum to carbon steels (more than 10%) results in stainless steels.
+The addition of silicon will produce cast irons, while the addition of chromium, nickel, and molybdenum to carbon steels (more than 10%) results in stainless steels with enhanced corrosion resistance.

-Other significant metallic alloys are those of aluminum, titanium, copper, and magnesium.
+Other significant metallic alloys are those of aluminium, titanium, copper, and magnesium.
 Copper alloys have been known since prehistory—bronze gave the Bronze Age its name—and have many applications today, most importantly in electrical wiring.
 The alloys of the other three metals have been developed relatively recently; due to their chemical reactivity they need electrolytic extraction processes.
-The alloys of aluminum, titanium, and magnesium are valued for their high strength-to-weight ratios; magnesium can also provide electromagnetic shielding.
+The alloys of aluminium, titanium, and magnesium are valued for their high strength-to-weight ratios; magnesium can also provide electromagnetic shielding.
 These materials are ideal for situations where high strength-to-weight ratio is more important than material cost, such as in aerospace and some automotive applications.

 Alloys specially designed for highly demanding applications, such as jet engines, may contain more than ten elements.

 Categories

-Metals can be categorised according to their physical or chemical properties.
-Categories described in the subsections below include ferrous and non-ferrous metals; brittle metals and refractory metals; white metals; heavy and light metals; and base, noble, and precious metals.
-The Metallic elements table in this section categorises the elemental metals on the basis of their chemical properties into alkali and alkaline earth metals; transition and post-transition metals; and lanthanides and actinides.
-Other categories are possible, depending on the criteria for inclusion.
-For example, the ferromagnetic metals—those metals that are magnetic at room temperature—are iron, cobalt, and nickel.
+Metals can be categorised by their composition, physical or chemical properties.
+Categories described in the subsections below include ferrous and non-ferrous metals; brittle metals and refractory metals; white metals; heavy and light metals; base, noble, and precious metals as well as both metallic ceramics and polymers.